 Visit Three: He gave us a list of Dirty Fighting Techniques and asked us to put a checkmark next to those that we engaged in.

 At one point, I

 was spying on glanced at my honey’s list and was dismayed to find that he’d checked almost nothing.
-I had been checking them as I went along and was shocked at the end to see that I engaged in like FIFTEEN of the twenty-two techniques.
+I had been checking them as I went along and was shocked at the end to see that I engaged in like FIFTEEN of the twenty-three techniques.
 I’m not kidding.
 Apparently, I was a dirty fighting hot mess.